88lexd/lexd-solutions/eleventy/eleventy-high-performance-blog/README_TEST.md

 ## Notes
-Google Analytics - See: /home/alex/code/git/lexd-solutions/eleventy/eleventy-high-performance-blog/_data/metadata.json
+- Google Analytics - See: /home/alex/code/git/lexd-solutions/eleventy/eleventy-high-performance-blog/_data/metadata.json

+- Wordpress posts have been converted to Markdown and is saved onto OneDrive (Personal Docs/temp/wordpress-markdowns-backup)